 A small underwater flashlight can help you quickly see if there’s any lobsters hiding in the back of a cave (or better illuminate the tail of a Wobbegong that I missed one dive, who was apparently startled by my arm reaching into his cave and promptly took a bite of my hand).

-- 1000 LUMENS FLASHLIGHT: Super bright diving flashlight neutral white LED max output1000 lumens.
+- 1000 LUMENS FLASHLIGHT: Super bright diving flashlight uses the USA Cree neutral white LED, the maximum output up to 1000 lumens.

-- UNDERWATER 150 METERS: This diving light has three waterproof ring, you could dive to 150 meters underwater.
+- UNDERWATER 150 METERS: This diving light has three waterproof O-rings, you could dive to 150 meters underwater.

 Luckily, he wasn’t all that big, and with my gloves it didn’t do any serious damage.